WeebLabs/Hackintosh-Things/AboutThisMacMojave.md

   <img src="https://i.imgur.com/heycoCO.png" title="hover text">
 </p>

 You will be presented with two panels of text.
-The panel on the left is a hexidecimal representation of this file, while the panel on the right is an ASCI representation.
+The panel on the left is a hexidecimal representation of this file, while the panel on the right is an ASCII representation.

 On the status bar at the bottom of the window, you will see a counter.
-This counter tells us exactly which byte of the file we are currently viewing, which will henceforth be referred to as an 'offset'.
+This counter tells us exactly which byte of the file we are currently viewing and will henceforth be referred to as the 'offset'.
 At the moment, the counter should read '0 out of 600384 bytes', as we are viewing the very beginning of the file.

-There are two strings within this file which we can modify and it is important to understand the roles fulfilled by each of them.
+There are two strings within this file that we can modify and it is important to understand the roles fulfilled by each of them.

 The first string of interest to us is 'macOS Mojave' and it is located at offset '346037'.
 This is the string which will be printed to the 'About This Mac' window.